 In the United States, a company generally can obtain permission to distribute a new medical device in one of two ways.
 The first applies to any device that is substantially equivalent to a device first marketed prior to May 1976, or to another device marketed after that date, but which was substantially equivalent to a pre-May 1976 device.
 These devices are either Class I or Class II devices.
-To obtain FDA clearance to distribute the medical device, a company generally must submit a 510(k) notification, and receive an FDA order finding substantial equivalence to a predicate device (pre-May 1976 device or post-May 1976 device that was substantially equivalent to a pre-May 1976 device.
+To obtain FDA clearance to distribute the medical device, a company generally must submit a 510(k) notification, and receive an FDA order finding substantial equivalence to a predicate device (pre-May 1976 device or post-May 1976 device that was substantially equivalent to a pre-May 1976 device) and permitting commercial distribution of that medical device for its intended use.
+A 510(k) notification must provide information supporting a claim of substantial equivalence to a single medical device, the predicate device.
 If clinical data from human experience are required to support the 510(k) notification, these data must be gathered in compliance with investigational device exemption, or IDE, regulations for investigations performed in the United States.
-The 510(k) of the FDCA takes, pursuant to statutory requirements, 90 days, but it can take substantially longer if the FDA has questions regarding the regulatory submission.
+The 510(k) process is normally used for products of the type that we are developing and propose to market and sell.
+The FDA review process for premarket notifications submitted pursuant to Section 510(k) of the FDCA takes, pursuant to statutory requirements, 90 days, but it can take substantially longer if the FDA has questions regarding the regulatory submission.
 It is possible for 510(k) clearance procedures to take from six to eighteen months, depending on the concerns raised by the FDA and the complexity of the device.
-There is no guarantee that the FDA will "clear" a medical device for marketing, in which case the device subject to the 510(k) process, as opposed to the more time-consuming, resource-intensive and prolematic PMA process described below.
+There is no guarantee that the FDA will "clear" a medical device for marketing, in which case the device cannot be distributed in the United States.
+There is also no guarantee that the FDA will deem the applicable device subject to the 510(k) process, as opposed to the more time-consuming, resource-intensive and problematic PMA process described below.